Academic Certificate Program in Dental Assisting

 DAS 103 Dental Materials* (3 credits)

-*Note: A minimum grade of “C+” is reguired in all core dental courses in order to utilize them in transfer to the Dental Hygiene A.S.
+*Note: A minimum grade of “C+” is reguired in all core dental courses in order to utilize them in applying to the Dental Hygiene A.S.
 Degree Program.

-Note: The minimum passing grade for all courses is “C.” If you earn a grade below “C”, you need to repeat that course.
+Note: The minimum passing grade for all general education courses is “C.” If you earn a grade below “C”, you need to repeat that course.

 |Total Credits Required for Academic Certificate: 33|